This page has an overview of our greenhouse gas emissions reductions targets.

 The current 2050 target is to reduce greenhouse gas emissions to 50 per cent below 1990 levels by 2050.
 This was notified in the New Zealand Gazette in March 2011.

 The 2050 target is based on gross greenhouse gas emissions in 1990 but will take into account any removals or emissions arising from afforestation or deforestation.
 This is consistent with the rules of the Kyoto Protocol under the UNFCCC.
-The Government is currently consulting on a new 2050 target as part of the Zero Carbon Bill.
+The Government has consulted on a new 2050 target as part of the Zero Carbon Bill.
 A new 2050 target would bring New Zealand more in line with the global ambition set under the Paris Agreement.

 For more information on the Zero Carbon Bill, see the New Zealand climate change programme web page.